ourzora/zora-protocol/.changeset/curvy-days-develop.md

 ---
 "@zoralabs/sparks-contracts": patch
-"@zoralabs/protocol-sdk": patch
 ---

-Added base-sepolia and base deployments
+Added base-sepolia and base deployments to sparks.